The World Handicap System (WHS) is now in use and every golfer needs to understand its impact on handicapping.

 Blue tees – 139

 Your Handicap Index

-As a Member, you currently have a playing handicap.
-Under the WHS you will have a "Handicap Index" instead.
+As a Member, you previously had a playing handicap.
+Under the WHS you have a "Handicap Index" instead.

 This will be computed as the average of the best 8 of your last 20 qualifying scores posted since 1st January 2018.
-If you have not posted 20 qualifying scores since that date, a method similar to allocating a new handicap will be used.
+If you have not posted 20 qualifying scores since that date, a method similar to allocating a new handicap is used.

 Your handicap on a specific day is calculated by reference to the particular course and tee that you are playing from.
 This is the same process whether playing at home, or elsewhere.

-For example, if the Slope Rating of the Blue tees on a particular course was 127, then your Handicap Index is calculted as follows:
+For example, if the Slope Rating of the Blue tees on a particular course was 127, then your Handicap Index is calculated as follows:

 10.0 then 10 x 127 ÷ 113 = 11.2 will be your Course Handicap for the day.

 20.4 then 20 x 127 ÷ 113 = 22.5